 Vimlesh Maurya Ji, whose workshop I visited in Varanasi, explained that in the good old days all the work had to be done manually.
 Artisans used to beat the metal by hand and then cut it into fine strips to make Zari.
 Slowly mechanization happened but the machines still had to be operated by hand.
 Now, of course, most of them operate on electricity.

 Zari making remains a cottage industry run by families who have traditionally been in this business.
-A multi-storeyed haveli serves as home, office as well as a workshop for the manufacturers.
+A multi-storeyed haveli serves as a home, office as well as a workshop for the manufacturers.
 In the weavers’ quarters, you can hear the sound of looms, but Zari makers remain in the background.
-It is only their product that proudly takes the Centerstage on a Sari.
+It is only their product that proudly takes Centerstage on a Sari.

 Their supply chain works like clockwork, as it is primarily a B2B (business to business) enterprise.
 Varanasi being a silk weaving cluster, that too where the focus on Zari weaving is high, is a natural hub for Zari makers.
 In the past, they have also supplied to the other silk clusters in India like Kanchipuram and Dharmavaram.
 It tells us how well the trade routes were established across India, and how well connected the business communities were.
 Today, however, Surat is the biggest center for producing Zari in India.